 The Kintyre Way Ultra was first run in 2007, from Tarbert to Campbeltown.
 Both solo and relay runners took on this massive 67 mile challenge until the introduction of a shorter 35 mile option from Tayinloan.
-The shorter option proved so popular that the long option was dropped altogether.
+The shorter option proved so popular that the long option was dropped.

 Coast to coast on the Kintyre Peninsula

 Fully waymarked, with distance markers at 1 mile intervals

 Refreshments at the start and finish and at two intermediate checkpoints.
 Note that due to Covid19 restrictions we can only provide water at the intermediate checkpoints.

 Rucksacks conveyed to the finish